Pilgrim Trail

 Grillkåta (small hut with open fire) at Fruhågna (Lussifjäll) where you can spend the night.
 There is privy here and there is usually firewood by the barbecue pit.

-Cottages to rent via the web in Rannsundet and Långå.
+Cottages to rent via the web in Lofsdalen and Rannsundet and Långå.

 Expect mobile coverage to be lacking along the stage.